Error Analysis Exercise

 - Using Matlab, generate a list of N=5 normally distributed random numbers (the command randn(N,M) will generate M lists of length N).
 Calculate the mean, standard deviation and the error on the mean.
 Is this what you expected?

-- Now find the mean, standard deviation and error on the mean for M=1000 experiments of N=5 measurements each.
-Plot a histogram of the distribution.
-About how many experiments are within 1 sigma of the true mean of 0.
+- Now find the means, standard deviations and errors on the means for each of the M=1000 experiments of N=5 measurements each.
+Plot a histogram of the distributions.
+About how many experiments yield a result within 1 sigma of the true mean of 0.
 About how many are within 2 sigma?
 Is this what you expected?